Black Focus: Composition

 Thom Jurek of AllMusic classified Black Focus as "a seamless weave of spiritual jazz funk, broken beat, and global sounds", with influences from "distinctly British sources its creators grew up on -- jungle, UK garage and grime, hip-hop, post-Joe Harriott British jazz, and the sound of underground radio".
 Kalia Ammar of Clash wrote that the album has "a consistent soundscape of gently streaking strings morphing into the buzz of Williams' synths, all whilst Dayes' frenetic afro-jazz and junglist drum beats rumble beneath".
 He continued, saying that the duo "captured the unpredictable and at times fragmented intensity of [jazz being played live]", as Dayes expressed maintaining the album's "spontaneity and flow" within the core principles of jazz.
-Ammar also compared Black Focus to the earlier works of Williams as Henry Wu and Daye's drumming with United Vibrations.
+Ammar also compared Black Focus to the earlier works of Williams as Henry Wu and Dayes' drumming with United Vibrations.

 The first half of the opening title track features spoken word, accompanied by horns "amid twinkling Rhodes and hand percussion".
 In the second half, kit drums are introduced to "frame a bumping bassline, a two-chord jazz keyboard riff, and horns that move to a post-bop frontline".
 "Strings of Light" is a breakbeat influenced track with synth-strings aided by horn breaks of "exploratory urgency".
 "Yo Chavez" has "a gentle Rhodes line", paired with "Dayes' brushed, skittering snare and kick drum accents".
 "Lowrider" is a snare drum heavy funk track that is topped by "vamping guitar chords, and swirling synths", which progress into "a 21st century take on Azymuth-esque fusion".
 The song "Mansur's Message" was said to have "bottom-heavy funk without overstaying its welcome", according to Ryan B. Patrick of Exclaim!.
 The final track, "Joint 17", showcases Yussef Kamaal's "canny polyrhythmic interplay" as its breaks and basslines frequently switch to keyboards that play "soul-tinged fills and runs".